| 20260224 |

 Proposed Actions:

-Resolution authorizing the Mayor, or designee, to execute the First Amendment to the
+Resolution authorizing the Mayor, or his designee, to enter into a Contribution Agreement

 Committee Actions Taken: